learn-co-curriculum/react-hooks-react-router-programmatic-navigation/README.md

 ## Learning Goals

 - Understand the use cases for programmatic navigation
-- Use the `useHistory` hook to perform programmatic navigation
+- Use the `useNavigate` hook to perform programmatic navigation
-- Use the `<Redirect>` component to perform programmatic navigation
+- Use the `<Navigate>` component to perform programmatic navigation

 ## Introduction